 Since my retirement, I have enjoyed chaperoning school field trips, knitting lots of hats, scarves, sweaters, & shawls, & helping to launch the Women of Christ the King at my church in Evans, Georgia.
 I am excited to join with the group of amazing women currently serving on the WNALC council & look forward to serving all of the women who are part of the North American Lutheran Church.

 NEW BEGINNINGS LUTHERAN CHURCH

 I am a founding member of New Beginnings Lutheran Church in Mahomet, Illinois, & presently serve as Vice President of the congregation.
-I am a stay-at-home-mom & work as a freelance Professional Organizer.
+I am a Travel Professional & do a little side work as a freelance Professional Organizer here & there.
 I do my best to volunteer with various entities, both local & virtual, when I can.

 In my spare time – haha, little joke – after family, church, work & the farm, I ride my horses & I run barrels/rodeo.
 I’m an avid reader when I get a few minutes to open a book.
-I’m a bit of a travel junkie; a sunny, sandy beach is my favorite place to be!
+I’m an absolute travel junkie; a sunny, sandy beach is my favorite place to be!

 I’m excited to be a part of the WNALC.
 When I asked my Pastor to sign me up for what I thought was just a women’s conference I had no idea that it was an Annual Gathering for an actual organization!
-My goals for my term are to use my talents with technology, as well as work with my fellow Council members, to get the word out to our congregations about the WNALC; our purpose, our service, our support system & our faith.
+I use my talents with technology & work with my fellow Council members to get the word out to our congregations about the WNALC; our purpose, our service, our support system & our faith.

 christ the king lutheran church